msg-CareerPaths/spring-training/README.md

  > Implement a custom `UserDetailsService` which retrieves usernames and passwords from your database.
  >
  > Build two Spring configurations for securing your application: one with HTTP Basic and one with Form based login.
 These configurations should be active based on a Spring profile (e.g. `with-basic` and `with-form`) or based on a property such that only one of them is active at a time.
- >
- > Adjust your Postman Tests to also handle authentication.

 Further Resources: